pglen/pyedpro/pyedpro/README.md

  This (above) list is an extract, please see git log for complete history.

- Pyedpro now is working good on the Mac.
+ Pyedpro now is working good(ish) on the Mac.
 I installed homebrew, and got it to work.
 It was not a trivial exercise as the Mac pygobject did not do half of the stuff as the Linux version did.
 No async anything, segmentation faults everywhere. (which python is not suppose to have) So added new async subsystem with threads, and cleaned out